denishoornaert/Chisel3-Float-Type/README.md

 ### Coming updates

-- [x] Make the project a importable library
+- [x] Make the project an importable library
 - [ ] Implementing casting methods such as ```asFloat```
 - [ ] Implementation of the division operator
 - [x] Implementation of ```double```